Bruin-Dev/Intelygenz/service-affecting-monitor/README.md

 This is the algorithm implemented to carry out the monitoring of edges:

 1. Get the cache of customers for the Velocloud host(s) specified in `config/contact_info.py
-2. Run three different processes, one for each kind of trouble: latency, packet loss and jitter.
+2. Run three different processes, one for each kind of trouble: latency, packet loss, jitter and bandwidth over utilization.
 3. Get the metrics collected during the last `10 minutes` for all links in the Velocloud host(s) specified in `config/contact_info.py
 4. Filter links metrics to get metrics of those links under edges that exist in the cache of customers and also in `config/contact_info.py`
 5. Map link metrics with contact info (extracted from `config/contact_info.py`) and Bruin customer info (extracted from customer cache).